illinois-cs241/assignment-docs/shell.md

 Since a learning objective of this assignment is to use the fork-exec-wait pattern, if you use `system`, you will automatically fail this MP.

-## Backstory

-Well, we'll keep it short – you got fired.
-Your boss brought you in for a code review and was more than disappointed.
-Apparently, she wanted a text editor like this [one](https://www.sublimetext.com): we didn't get the memo.
-Now it's time to prove your worth.
-Your boss wants something fully functional and we've got a great idea.
-You're going to drop a :fire: :fire: shell on her to get rehired.

-The basic function of a shell is to accept commands as inputs and execute the corresponding programs in response.
-You will be provided the `vector` and `format.c` libraries for your use.
-Hopefully, this will make things right and you can resume your work at *insert hot tech company here*.
-Feel free to refer to the Unix shell as a rough reference.

-## format.h
+## Formatting

 Since this MP **requires** your programs to print a variety of things like error messages, we have provided you with our own highly customized formatting library.
 You should not be printing out to stdout and stderr at all; instead, all output and errors should be printed using the functions provided in `format.c` and `format.h`.
 In `format.h` you can find documentation about what each function does, and you should use them whenever appropriate.
-This is our way of ensuring that you do not lose points for formatting issues, but it also means that you are responsible for handling any and all errors mentioned in `format.c` and `format.h`.

-**Note**: don't worry if you don't use all of the functions in `format.c`.
+**Note**: don't worry if you don't use all of the functions in `format.c`, but you should use them whenever their documented purpose matches the situation.

 ## Overview

 The shell is responsible for providing a command line for users to execute programs or scripts.
 You should be very familiar with `bash` by now, which will be the basis for your own shell.

-## Starting Your Shell
+### Starting Your Shell

 The shell should run in a loop like this executing multiple commands: